Travel Reminders for Snowbirds Heading to Mexico

 - Share your travel plans with a trusted friend or family member.

-- Have someone check on your winter residence occasionally.
+- Have someone check on your summer residence occasionally.

 - Consider using smart light switches, which allow you to control the lights in your home from your cell phone.
 Thieves look for timed lights, and random light patterns will give the appearance that you are home.